vtexdocs/help-center-content/docs/tutorials/en/buy-one-get-one.md

 ---
-title: How the Buy One Get One (BoGo) promotion works
+title: 'How the Buy One Get One (BoGo) promotion works'
 id: tutorials_322
 status: PUBLISHED
 createdAt: 2017-04-27T22:08:41.148Z